Tail-GAN: Learning to Simulate Tail Risk Scenarios: Learning to generate tail scenarios

-\fbox{ \parbox{16cm}{ }} where $\mathbf{p}_i,\mathbf{p}_j\sim \mathbb{P}_r$ and $\mathbf{q}_i\sim \mathbb{P}_G$ ($i,j=1,2,\ldots,n$).
-The discriminator $D$ takes $n$ PnL samples as the input and aims to provide the VaR and ES values of the sample distribution as the output.
-(See Section \ref{sec:discriminator} for the design of the discriminator.)
-The score function $S_{\alpha}$ is defined in \eqref{eq:quant_score}.
-In addition, the max-min structure of \eqref{newminimax_distribution} encourages the exploration of the generator to simulate scenarios that are not exactly the same as what is observed in the input price scenarios, but are equivalent under the criterion of the score function, hence improving generalization.
+The max-min structure of \eqref{newminimax_distribution_sample} encourages the exploration of the generator to simulate scenarios that are not exactly the same as what is observed in the input price scenarios, but are equivalent under the criterion of the score function, hence improving generalization.
 We refer the readers to Section \ref{sec:onlyG} for a comparison between {\TGAN} and supervised learning methods and a demonstration of the generalization power of {\TGAN}.

-Compared to the Jensen-Shannon divergence used in the loss function of standard GAN architectures (\citet{goodfellow2014generative}) and Wasserstein distance in WGAN (\citet{arjovsky2017wasserstein}), the objective function in \eqref{newminimax_distribution} with the score function $S_{\alpha}$ is more sensitive to tail risk and leads to an output which better approximates the $\alpha$-ES and $\alpha$-VaR values.
+Compared to the binary entropy \citep{goodfellow2014generative} or Wasserstein distance \citep{arjovsky2017wasserstein} used as loss functions in previous GAN algorithms, the objective function \eqref{newminimax_distribution_sample} is more sensitive to tail risk and leads to an output which better approximates the $\alpha$-ES and $\alpha$-VaR values.
 The architecture of {\TGAN} is depicted in Figure \ref{fig:architecture}. \FloatBarrier